Staples will laminate your vaccine card for free. Here’s why it’s important to keep it

 The agency has also referred to the cards as “second-dose reminders” since the Moderna and Pfizer-BioNTech vaccines both require two doses, about a month apart.
 The Johnson & Johnson vaccine is single dose.

-Lamination shouldn’t hurt the card, Staples told WUSA, but if the card “has stickers that were printed using a thermal printer” then “the heat used during the lamination process will turn the sticker black and ruin it.”
+Lamination shouldn’t the hurt the card, Staples told WUSA, but if the card “has stickers that were printed using a thermal printer” then “the heat used during the lamination process will turn the sticker black and ruin it,” Staples said.

 You can tell if a sticker is thermal by scratching it with your fingernail, according to WUSA.